 - Undergraduate Research - The Office of Scholarships and Fellowships

-- Sorensen Fellowship - for summer internships on ethics and peace
+- Sorensen Fellowship - for summer internships on ethics and social justice

 - Study Abroad Scholarships

-- Women’s & Gender Studies Grants & Prizes - Rapaporte Grante for Internships related to Women, Children or Gender
+- Women’s & Gender Studies Grants & Prizes - Rapaporte grant for internships related to Women, Children or Gender

 Below are some valuable resources for finding external funding opportunities, including grants and fellowships.

 Foundation Directory Online Professional

 Please log into Brandeis Scholar to access this online source that lists scholarships, fellowships, grants, awards, and other financial support specifically for individuals.

 The Office of Scholarships and Fellowships located within Academic Services can help guide you through the necessary steps in applying for academic fellowships such as Fulbright, Rhodes, Marshall, Goldwater, and others.
 Additional fellowships are listed in B.hired.